nemequ/icc-travis/README.md

 Once this script is working you can use [Squash](https://quixdb.github.io/squash) as an example.

+### Arguments

+Currently, there are three arguments you can pass:

+ - `--dest`: Location to install to.
+Default: /opt/intel
+ - `--tmpdir`: Location for temporary files.
+Default: /tmp
+ - `--components`: comma-separated list of components to install.
+   Valid components are:
+   - icc
+   - mpi
+   - vtune
+   - inspector
+   - advisor
+   - openmp
+   - tbb
+   - ifort
+   - mkl
+   - ipp
+   - ipp-crypto
+   - gdb
+   If you do not pass a component argument, the "icc" component and *only* the "icc" component is installed.
+If you do pass a component then icc will no longer be intalled by default (mainly useful if you want to use FORTRAN not C).

+Use a space to separate argument names from values (*i.e.*, `--dest /opt/foo` not `--dest=/opt/foo`.

 ## Restrictions

 ICC is *not* free software.
 It's proprietary (and expensive).
 Intel